-In 2020, she has been selected as a winner for the 1st Seoul Grand Philharmonic Orchestra Next Generation Composer Award for her orchestral work Hide and Seek, and it was performed by SGPO at the Youngsan Art Hall, South Korea in June, 2020.
-She has also been selected as a finalist for the 68th BMI Student Composers Award (2020) and a semi-finalist for the Walter Hussey Composition Competition (2020), and her works have been selected for the Hwaum Project Academy Call for Scores (2019), and the Composers of Oregon Chamber Orchestra Call for Scores (2020).
-Her compositions have been performed by a Grammy-winning soprano Estelí Gomez, a Grammy-winning cellist Arlen Hlusko, soprano Arwen Myers, Split the Lark New Music Ensemble, Rutgers Undergraduate New Music Ensemble (RUNME), Helix!
+In 2020, she received the 1st Seoul Grand Philharmonic Orchestra Next Generation Composer Award for her orchestral work Hide and Seek, and it was performed by SGPO at the Youngsan Art Hall, South Korea in June, 2020.
+She was a finalist for the 68th BMI Student Composers Award (2020) and a semi-finalist for the Walter Hussey Composition Competition (2020), and her works were selected for the Hwaum Project Academy Call for Scores (2019), and the Composers of Oregon Chamber Orchestra Call for Scores (2020).
+Her compositions have been performed by a Grammy-winning soprano Estelí Gomez, a Grammy-winning cellist Arlen Hlusko, soprano Arwen Myers, Delgani String Quartet, UO Saxophone Studio, Oregon Composers Forum, Split the Lark New Music Ensemble, Rutgers Undergraduate New Music Ensemble (RUNME), Helix!
 New Music Ensemble, Apostolí Ensemble, Hwaum Chamber Orchestra, Rutgers Symphony Orchestra, and Seoul Grand Philharmonic Orchestra, among others.

-Current projects include a new organ piece Immanuel commissioned by the Tree of Righteousness Church in South Korea, a collaboration with the Delgani string trio, and the 2021 Oregon Bach Festival Composers Symposium.
+Current projects include a new organ piece commissioned by the Tree of Righteousness Church in South Korea, a collaboration with the Delgani string quartet, and the 2021 Oregon Bach Festival Composers Symposium.